KmanOz/Sonoff-HomeAssistant/README.md

 ***ESPsonoff_TH-v1.0t - TH10/16 iTead Sonoff Switch***

 Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via mqtt.

+***ESPsonoff_POW-v1.0 - iTead Sonoff Pow Switch***

+Firmware to control relay with ON/OFF functionality and report power usage (Wattage) and Voltage via mqtt.

 ## 8. DHT22 Sensor Installation (For Original Sonoff Switch)